hitesh920/deploy-mirror-leech-bot/README.md

 set the to `True` as we are using shared drive.

 ## TELEGRAM_API & TELEGRAM_HASH
-goto my.telegram.org register with your number connected to telegram account fill with your number , choose desktop,  fill app title and short name to any name you want.
+got [here](my.telegram.org) register with your number connected to telegram account fill with your number , choose desktop,  fill app title and short name to any name you want.

 ![image](https://user-images.githubusercontent.com/77688759/161731080-bff37137-e53a-4774-a1bd-6288491ca494.png)

-this will give the values of `TELEGRAM_API` and `TELEGRAM_HASH` App api_id will be your TELEGRAM_API
+this will give the values of `TELEGRAM_API` and `TELEGRAM_HASH`

+api_id will be your TELEGRAM_API
- App api_hash TELEGRAM_HASH
+api_hash TELEGRAM_HASH